pikvm/pikvm/docs/first_steps.md

     * If you have logged in via SSH, then most likely you are already `root`.
     * To get `root` in the Web Terminal, use command `su -` and enter the root password.

-(PiKVM) ARCH OS often receives software updates.
+PiKVM OS (and the underlying Arch Linux ARM upstream) often receives software updates.
 After installation, it makes sense to update the OS.
 It's best to do this now, when you have physical access to the device, because if something goes wrong (for example, the power goes out during the update or some upstream change), you will need to [reflash the memory card](flashing_os.md).

 ??? example "Updating PiKVM OS"